Programme

 regulatory and standard setting bodies.
 The first part of the

-taking place in Oxford.
+place in Oxford.

 The programme is delivered by leading academics in relevant